 9 major chords

 The Major 9th (maj9) chord should not be confused with the dominant 9th chord.
-If we compare Cmaj9 with C9 we could see that the notes changes from C, D, E, B to C, D, E, Bb.
+If we compare Cmaj9 with C9 we can see that the notes change from C, D, E, B to C, D, E, Bb.
 It's a relatively uncommon chord, which is probably most used in jazz arrangements.
-Below you could see this chord played in different tones with a movable shape.
+Below, you could see this chord played in different tones with a movable shape.

 Cmaj9